livestreamx/pytest-markers-presence/README.rst

 Features
 --------

+* Dynamical tests marking based on 'tests' subfolders
-* List not staged test classes and not classified functions
+* List not classified functions
 * List missed Allure BDD tags for traditional test classes and functions (exclude fixtures and other incompatible objects)